pkosiec/mongo-seeding/README.md

 That's why Mongo Seeding consists of:
 - [JavaScript library](./core) - it can be installed straight from NPM and used in any JavaScript/TypeScript project,
 - [Command line interface (CLI)](./cli) - it can be installed globally and used from command line in any location,
-- [Docker image](./docker-image) with TypeScript runtime (built-in data model validation support) - it is good for containerized applications.
+- [Docker image](./docker-image) - it is good for containerized applications.

 All tools you'll ever need for seeding your MongoDB database.